Public Health System

 Vernon Local Health Area

-The Vernon Local Health Area (LHA) serves almost 66,000 residents with 90 general practitioners or approximately 1.4 practitioners per 1,000 people and in 2009, 84.9% of the population had a regular medical doctor.
+The Vernon Local Health Area (LHA) serves approximately 70,000 residents with 109 general practitioners or approximately 1.5 practitioners per 1,000 people in 2019/20.
+Approximately 82% of those in Interior Health had a regular medical doctor.
 In addition, there are over 30 dentists providing a range of dental services.

 City of Vernon Health Facilities